 How to Jump Start a Car

 Once you have the appropriate jumper cables, you are ready to jump-start the vehicle to get the engine running.
 For starters, you want to take the jumper cables out and clean off any debris from the clamps.
-You can also ensure that there is no contamination to the battery terminals or the connection could be interrupted.
+You should also ensure that there is no contamination to the battery terminals or the connection could be interrupted.

 Put both vehicles in Park and turn off the engine to the running vehicle.
 Attach a red connector to the positive terminal of the dead battery.
 You will then attach the other red connector to the positive terminal of the good battery.

 Attach the corresponding black clip to the negative terminal of the good battery.
 The other black clip can be attached to an unpainted metal surface of the car that isn’t found near the battery.
-You could use a metal bracket attached to engine.
+You could use a metal bracket attached to the engine.

 Start the engine of the vehicle that is working.
 Allow the motor to run for a few minutes.